hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/issues_phase0.md

 - If fails, extract cookies manually from browser dev tools and load into requests.session for non-Selenium downloads.
 - Fallback: Manual TCX exports in batches from MapMyRun web, then proceed to Phase 4 (validation) and Strava upload.
 - Update plan to move authenticated downloader to Phase 2 as primary method.

+## Phase 1: Database Schema Repair Failures

+### Challenge: Persistent `OperationalError` during Database Repair

+*   **Description**: After implementing the database-driven workflow, a one-time utility script (`utils/repair_database.py`) was created to update the existing database schema.
+The goal was to rename the old `Status` column to `mmr_status` and add a new `strava_status` column.
+However, every attempt to run this script failed with the same error: `sqlite3.OperationalError: no such column: workouts.mmr_status`.
+*   **Impact**: The database schema could not be updated, blocking all subsequent data repair and validation steps.
+The script repeatedly crashed before it could populate missing `download_path` links or re-validate existing TCX files.
+*   **Root Cause**: A fundamental conflict between SQLAlchemy's Object-Relational Mapper (ORM) and the physical database file.
+The application's `Workout` model (in `src/database_manager.py`) defines the schema in Python code, explicitly expecting a column named `mmr_status`.
+The moment the repair script imported this model, SQLAlchemy's metadata registry was primed with this expectation.
+This "poisoned" the context, causing all checks against the actual database (which still had the old `Status` column) to fail in confusing ways.
+The script was unable to see the reality of the on-disk schema because the ORM's view of the world took precedence.

+### Attempted Solutions and Failures

+1.  **Session Refresh**:
+    *   **Solution**: The initial theory was that the SQLAlchemy session had a stale view of the schema.
+The fix involved closing the session after the migration and creating a new one for the data repair step.
+    *   **Failure**: Failed with the same `OperationalError`.
+The problem occurred because the schema migration step itself was being skipped incorrectly, so refreshing the session afterwards had no effect.

+2.  **Low-Level Schema Inspection (`PRAGMA`)**:
+    *   **Solution**: The next theory was that SQLAlchemy's `inspector` was providing cached information.
+The fix was to use a direct SQL `PRAGMA table_info()` query to get the "true" column list from the database, bypassing the inspector.
+    *   **Failure**: Failed with the same error.
+This revealed that the core issue was the ORM context being established at the moment of import, not at run time, making even direct queries unreliable within that context.

+3.  **Conditional Metadata Creation**:
+    *   **Solution**: To prevent the ORM from establishing its context, a `skip_metadata_creation` flag was added to the `DatabaseManager`.
+The repair script used this flag to try and get a "clean" connection.
+    *   **Failure**: Failed with the same error.
+This confirmed the root cause: simply importing the `Workout` model anywhere in the script's execution path was enough to create the schema conflict, regardless of how the `DatabaseManager` was initialized.

+### Next Steps (The Definitive Fix)

+*   **Step 1: Create a Pure SQL Migration Script**: A new, temporary utility script (`utils/direct_sql_migrate.py`) will be created.
+    *   This script will use Python's standard `sqlite3` library, not SQLAlchemy.
+    *   It will **not import any project modules** (`DatabaseManager`, `Workout`, etc.) to avoid the ORM conflict.
+    *   It will perform the `ALTER TABLE` operations directly and reliably.
+*   **Step 2: Run the Main Repair Script**: After the schema is corrected by the pure SQL script, the existing `utils/repair_database.py` will be run.
+Freed from the schema migration task, it will now successfully execute its intended purpose: populating download links and re-validating TCX files.